Getting Started

 tagIcons: {

-github: 'i-[carbon/logo-github]',
+github: 'i-[carbon--logo-github]',

-vue: 'i-[logos/vue]',
+vue: 'i-[carbon--logo-vue]',

-'web development': 'i-[carbon/development]',
+'web development': 'i-[carbon--development]',

-html: 'i-[logos/html-5]',
+html: 'i-[logos--html-5]',

 },